cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

-Complementary to the problem of mapping from bit strings to elliptic curve points, Bernstein et al. {{BHKL13}} study the problem of mapping from elliptic curve points to uniformly random bitstrings, giving solutions for a class of curves including Montgomery and Edwards curves.
+Complementary to the problem of mapping from bit strings to elliptic curve points, Bernstein et al. {{BHKL13}} study the problem of mapping from elliptic curve points to uniformly random bit strings, giving solutions for a class of curves including Montgomery and Edwards curves.
 Tibouchi {{T14}} and Aranha et al. {{AFQTZ14}} generalize these results.
 This document does not deal with this complementary problem.